 MA in Trumpet Performance, CSU East Bay; BA in Music, UC Davis.
 California Lifetime Teaching Credential; Chairman, Laney College Music Department; Director, Laney Summer Music Program; performed at the Monterey Jazz Festival and with Don Menza, Bill Watrous; studied with John Cage.

-Jason Levis / Drums, Composition (Associate Professor, part-time)
+Jason Levis / Drums, Composition (Full Professor, part-time)

 Ph.D. and M.A. in Composition, UC Berkeley; B.A. in Music, Naropa University.
 Two-time Meet the Composer award recipient; Eisner Prize for Music winner; Outstanding Graduate Student Instructor (UC Berkeley); Interaktion Festival finalist (Berlin), drummer and composer Jason Levis has led and been a collaborator in numerous jazz, improvised music, and chamber ensembles in the San Francisco Bay Area and Berlin, Germany.
 These include the Heftpistole Chamber Ensemble; duo B.; Married Couple; DRY; live dub-reggae ensemble Joseph’s Bones; the Echo Chamber Ensemble; most recently the Berlin Boom Orchestra, and many more.
 Through these avenues he has produced, composed and arranged for, performed in, and released over two-dozen records, bridging a multitude of musical styles.
 He is an active performer on the drum set in both art and popular music settings and has extensive national and international performance experience.